Modern Latin Guitar Voyage from Bogota to Havana

 Five Etudes — Daniel Reyes Llinás

 Colombian composer and guitarist Daniel Reyes Llinás bridges classical technique with the rhythmic and melodic vocabulary of Latin American folk traditions.
-His Five Etudes function as both technical studies and expressive miniatures, drawing on the rich legacy of the South American guitar while engaging with the European étude tradition.
-Each piece presents a distinct technical and musical challenge, revealing Llinás's command of idiomatic guitar writing rooted in Colombian musical sensibility.
+His Etudes function as both compositional studies and expressive works, drawing on the rich legacy of the South American guitar while engaging with the European étude tradition.
+Each piece presents a distinct technical and musical journey, revealing Llinás's command of idiomatic guitar writing rooted in Latin-American and contemporary musical sensibility.

 Variations sur un thème de Django Reinhardt — Leo Brouwer